Jonathandah/zed-configs/README.md

-# zed-config
+# My Zed Configs

-My zed configs
+In case a lose all my configs lol.